Details.

 Associate Principal, Indigenous Design and Engagement Lead, Jackson Clements Burrows Architects

 Sarah Lynn Rees is a Palawa woman descending from the Plangermaireener and Trawlwoolway people of North-East Tasmania.
 Based in Birrarung-ga (Melbourne), she is an architectural practitioner, academic and writer.
-She is also prominent advocate and advisor with a firm commitment to Indigenising the built environment.
+She is also a prominent advocate and advisor with a firm commitment to Indigenising the built environment.

 More About Sarah Lynn Rees →